- EPUB (or electronic publication) is a popular eBook file format that is supported by a wide range of smartphones, tablets, and computers.

-Among other things, Moon+ Reader also provides real-time sync between devices, so you can pick up where you left off on one device and continue reading on another.
+Among other things, Moon+ Reader also provides real-time sync between devices, so you can stop reading on one device and pick up where you left off on the other.
 Further, to offer you access to your eBook library at all times, the app includes backup and restore options from DropBox/WebDav.

 2. Lithium: EPUB Reader [Android]

-Talking about features, Lithium offers the option to choose between scrolling or page switching mode, along with basic eBook operations such as highlighting and note-taking.
-Furthermore, with an upgrade to the Pro version, you get a few more features like the ability to sync reading position, highlights, bookmarks, etc across different devices with cloud support.
-In addition, you also get more highlight color options and a few new themes.
+Talking about features, Lithium offers the option to choose between scrolling or page switching mode, along with basic eBook operations, such as highlighting and note-taking.
+Moreover, with an upgrade to the Pro version, you get a few more features like the ability to sync reading position, highlights, bookmarks, etc across different devices with cloud support.

 3. ReadEra [Android]

 Among other things, ReadEra supports bookmark, page pointer navigation, and footnote text.
-Moreover, it also offers customization options to allow you to change settings such as brightness, margin adjustment, screen orientation, font size, font type, line spacing, along with a few more.
+Moreover, it also offers customization options to allow you to change settings for screen brightness, margin adjustment, screen orientation, font size, font type, line spacing, along with a few more.